thoughtspot/thoughtspot.github.io/_end-user/search/about-starting-a-new-search.md

  ![]({{ site.baseurl }}/images/search_bar_blank.png "Search bar")

 Click in the box and start typing some letters.
-As soon as you begin typing, ThoughtSpot suggests some search terms Type slowly and use the suggestions to find what you're looking for.
+As soon as you begin typing, ThoughtSpot suggests some search terms.
+Type slowly and use the suggestions to find what you're looking for.

-You can see an answer in the form of a chart or a table.
-If you do not see an answer, press **Enter** on your keyboard.
+After you press **Enter** on your keyboard, or select **Go** to the right of the search bar, you can see an answer in the form of a chart or a table.

 You should know that search in ThoughtSpot is more like an Amazon search than a conversation.
 For example.
 Instead of: